 I have seen a game handle this topic with a lot more maturity without even resorting to dialogue.
 It was released thirteen years before Mother 3, and through its visuals, it argued that technology itself wasn’t evil, but rather its misuse.
 If you make the right choices, you’re treated to a world where technology and nature coexisted in perfect harmony. |That game is none other than Sonic the Hedgehog CD.| I appreciate the comparison is strange considering how much more effort went into the story of Mother 3, but sometimes you can derive an intriguing premise in this medium through the environment alone rather than with mountains of text.

 Speaking of which, this is the primary reason why Porky doesn’t make for a compelling villain.
 The sheer length he goes to in order to accomplish his goals suggest a complex motivation.
 From a meta standpoint, Porky is meant to be a reflection of humankind’s dark side.
 In this case, his actions are consistent with that bit of symbolism; the reason he corrupts what little remains of humanity is to embody what the author believes is everything wrong with modern people.
-However, when you try to work out a reason for why Porky does what he does within the confines of the fictional world Mr. Itoi has created, it doesn’t hold up under scrutiny because it can be summed up in one word: boredom.
+However, if you try to seek out a diegetic reason for why Porky does what he does, you will never find one.
+This is because his motivations can be summed up in one word: boredom.
 He enacted this elaborate, three-year plan because he needed a laugh.
-In an attempt at rich storytelling, it’s disappointing that Porky is such a one-dimensional antagonist.
-It is possible to create a good villain who does evil things for their own sadistic pleasure, but it’s easy to forget that a successful example tends to be the exception, not the rule.
-To wit, the reason Gigyas worked as an ostensibly flat embodiment of evil is that it was once something which could think and feel, making the transformation all the more tragic; at the end of the day, you couldn’t make sense of what it became.
-It’s easy to make sense out of Porky because there really isn’t much to him.

 At the very end of the game, Lucas discovers that the Masked Man is his long lost brother, Claus.
 He was resurrected from the dead as a mindless servant of Porky’s so that the latter’s evil ambition could claim the power of the Dark Dragon.
 The final battle of Mother 3 pits the twin brothers against each other, but you’ll quickly learn that you cannot attack Claus.
 In order to win this fight, you must simply defend every turn until the spirit of Hinawa allows Claus to regain his memories and he subsequently commits suicide to save his brother.
 In Earthbound Beginnings and Earthbound, Gigyas was dispatched not through brute force, but human emotion.
 They were the product of Mr. Itoi cleverly tying story into the gameplay, enhancing both significantly.
 The encounter with Claus doesn’t hold a candle to either of the confrontations with Gigyas.
 This is because, while you had to use unorthodox tactics to win those fights, you still actively had to input actions.
 Sure, you still have to keep Lucas’s health up, but if you have the right items, the final battle is a matter of passively waiting for it to resolve on its own.
 I realize it’s supposed to be emotionally taxing rather than mentally challenging, but it’s still a bad game design choice.
 Ideally, you don’t want to set up a situation where you have to choose between gameplay and story, but if you absolutely must, nine times out of ten, it’s better to sacrifice the latter.

 There’s another less-obvious problem with this moment.
 Much like how Hinawa was not a character in her own right, the only reason Claus’s death is sad is because he’s Lucas’s twin brother and the soundtrack plays depressing music, indicating that you are meant to feel emotions.
 In reality, Claus barely got any screen time before he disappeared for most of the plot only to turn up later as the Masked Man.
 He is present in Lucas’s flashbacks, but we, the audience, barely see them interact.
-Instead, the writers felt it was a better use of their time to make a big deal about not letting the aforementioned Hummingbird Egg fall into the Pigmasks’ hands during the second and fifth chapters (only for it to see no use whatsoever) and force us to run several fool’s errands for a contemptibly obnoxious individual in the third.
-When you’re setting up an emotional moment such as this, you need to truly earn it; you can’t afford to go through the motions – especially not when the only reason it’s even necessary is due to gross incompetence on the protagonist’s part from earlier in the story.
+Instead, the writers felt it was a better use of their time to make a big deal about not letting the aforementioned Hummingbird’s Egg fall into the Pigmasks’ hands during the second and fifth chapters only for it to see no use whatsoever and force us to run several fool’s errands for a contemptibly obnoxious individual in the third.
+When you’re setting up an emotional moment such as this, you need to truly earn it; you can’t afford to go through the motions – especially not when the only reason it’s even necessary is due to gross incompetence on the protagonist’s part.